What Kind of Things Break During WordPress or Drupal Updates and How to Fix Them Quickly

 - It prevents bugs from creeping into your production website where everyone can see them

-- It allows you to test your fixes so that you can make sure all bugs have been fixed before you deploy to your production environment
+- It allows you to test your fixes so that you can make sure all bugs have been fixed before you deploy them to your production environment

 Some hosting companies offer separate staging/production environments as part of their more advanced packages, but even if they don’t, it’s fairly easy to roll your own.
 After all, it essentially boils down to hosting two websites.